NeoCodesOracle/Linux-Server-Configuration/README.md

     `sudo nano /etc/hosts`

-1. Append the hostname you copied when you ran the first comman to the last line so you end up with something that looks like this
+1. Append the hostname you copied when you ran the first command to the last line so you end up with something that looks like this

     `127.0.0.1 localhost ip-10-20-51-76`